kaosf/ubuntu-setup/README.md

-# Ubuntu Setup Memo
+# Ubuntu Setup Note

-This memo is for Ubuntu version
+This note is for Ubuntu version

 * 14.04 amd64